The officeHead of the office: Furtuna Mehmeti, MA.

-- Ensuring and advancing the quality as part of University’s strategy for the provision of high-level teaching, learning, and research.
+- Ensuring and advancing the quality as part of the University’s strategy for the provision of high-level teaching, learning, and research.

 - Quality assurance involves all stakeholders inside and outside the University.

 - Quality assurance is designed to complete the internal and external approval and accreditation process.

 - Quality assurance practices must be documented, monitored, revised and be subject to the evaluation process.

-- Quality assurance is designed to boost institutional and public trust in institution’s academic standards.
+- Quality assurance is designed to boost institutional and public trust in the institution’s academic standards.

-- Quality assurance is a process that is facilitated and supported by institution’s steering bodies.
+- Quality assurance is a process that is facilitated and supported by the institution’s steering bodies.

 The main role of the QAO is to obtain support and professional and administrative leadership and instructions on and support for quality assurance at all levels of the institution and assist in organizing the accreditation of the institution and study programs.

 - Formulate various strategies, policies, mechanisms, procedures, and practices for ensuring and advancing the academic quality of the institution.

 - Promote a culture of quality in the institution.

-- Develop the Quality Assurance Guide, which will provide the evaluation of teaching, revision of programs and evaluation of students.
+- Develop the Quality Assurance Guideline, which will provide the evaluation of teaching, revision of programs and evaluation of students.

 - Give advice in approving and developing study modules and programs.